 - 1 cup light corn syrup, agave nectar, or honey

 - ½ cup sugar (can sub coconut sugar, if desired)

 - ½ cup brown sugar (can sub coconut sugar, if desired)

-- 1 cup natural peanut butter (or nut butter of choice)
+- 1 cup natural peanut butter (can sub sunflower seed butter or nut butter of choice)

-- 8 cups air-popped popcorn (pop a ¼ cup of popcorn kernels)
+- 8 cups air-popped popcorn (pop ¼ cup organic popcorn kernels)